nethunteros/rpi3-kalimon/README.md

 ## Raspberry Pi 3 Image with monitor mode

-_This is an unofficial Kali Raspberry Pi 3 image_
+_This is an unofficial Kali Raspberry Pi 3 image.
+Official releases are now being moved to offsec repo_

 This uses re4son's PI TFT kernel with Nexmon firmware for native monitor mode.